 (You are praised, Adonai, Creator of the fruit of the vine.
 Amen.)

 (We lean and drink.)

 Counting the Omer

-Reader: In ancient times, in the spring, an omer, a measure of barley, was brought as an offering to the Temple in Jerusalem.
-Counting the Omer marks the seven weeks between Pesach and our next festival, Shavuot, which commemorates our receiving Torah at Mount Sinai.
+Reader: In ancient times, an omer, a measure, of barley, was brought to the Temple in Jerusalem as a spring harvest offering of thanks.
+Counting the Omer begins on the second night of Passover, and continues each day during the seven weeks between Pesach and our next festival, Shavuot, which commemorates our receiving Torah at Mount Sinai.

-Reader continues: